 STFC post-graduate studentships

 Research studentships normally leading to the award of a PhD are for a minimum of three years and enable postgraduate students to undertake training in research, research techniques and employment related skills.
 Studentships may be held on a full or part time basis.
 Part time should be a minimum of 50%.
+Details can be found here.

-STFC CASE studentship
+STFC Industrial CASE studentship

 CASE gives students experience outside a purely academic environment.
-CASE awards are for a minimum of three years and provide for training of a research student on a project which involves the joint supervision of the student by a member of staff at an academic Research Organisation and an employee of a UK industrial firm or an organisation in the public service (the "co-operating").
+CASE awards are for a minimum of three and a half years and provide for training of a research student on a project which involves the joint supervision of the student by a member of staff at an academic Research Organisation and an employee of a UK industrial firm or an organisation in the public service (the "co-operating").
 Institutes and Units of Research Councils can act as the co-operating body, and UK subsidiaries of foreign firms may be eligible to participate.
 Cases of doubt should be referred to STFC.

-STFC CASE-plus studentships
+STFC Industrial CASE-plus studentships

 CASE-Plus extends the CASE scheme to help students become more effective in promoting technology transfer, should their chosen career path take them into either academic research or industry.
-For the first three years of the award, CASE-Plus operates in the same way as the CASE scheme (see above).
-The main difference is that the student spends a fourth year working full-time on the premises of the co-operating body as an employee.
+For the first three and a half years of the award, CASE-Plus operates in the same way as the CASE scheme (see above).
+The main difference is that the student spends a further year working full-time on the premises of the co-operating body as an employee.
 This is seen as continued 'hands-on' technological training for the student.

-STFC research in industry
+STFC Research in Industry

-A new STFC Research in Industry funding mechanism has been introduced, aimed at engaging industry directly in STFC's programme technology development and knowledge transfer activities.
+A new STFC Research in Industry funding mechanism has been introduced, aimed at engaging industry directly in STFC's programme of technology development and knowledge transfer activities.
 Funding, in specified programme areas, will be provided through Agreements between STFC and supplier companies.
 STFC Research in Industry funding aims to engage industry in STFC's programme technology development.
 Funding, in specified programme areas, is provided through agreements between STFC and supplier companies, following standard terms and conditions.

 Companies may apply for Research in Industry funding on their own or as part of a collaboration involving one or more partner organisations, which may be either industrial or academic.
 Applications for Research in Industry funding are made by submitting to STFC a completed and signed proposal form accompanied by a document, known as a Case for Support, setting out the proposed programme of research.
 In most cases, prospective applicants will first be required to complete a Pre-Qualification Questionnaire (PQQ).
 STFC will assess these and advise prospective applicants whether they meet the minimum qualifying criteria for Research in Industry funding.
 Before completing a PQQ or a full Research in Industry proposal, applicants should read the general guidance notes on Research in Industry, the guidance notes on completing the Research in Industry form and the guidance associated with the particular funding scheme or announcement of opportunity to which they are responding.